Committee members

 Treasurer

-Marie trained as a chartered accountant before joining the fundraising profession in 2017.
-She became Head of Business Development and Grants at Quarriers in 2022 and is currently working towards the Diploma in Fundraising.
+Marie trained as a chartered accountant before becoming a career fundraiser in 2017.
+She is Fundraising Manager at Bipolar Scotland, previously serving as Head of Business Development and Grants at Quarriers.
+She is working towards the Diploma in Fundraising.

 She has served as a committee member of the Scottish Trusts, Statutory and Foundations Special Interest Group committee since 2021 and as Co-Chair since 2022.